-There are a number of different international datasets that can be used to help derive the spatial emissions of a country.
-In this section both publically and commercially available spatial data sets are listed.
+There are also some international datasets that can be used to help derive the spatial emissions of a country.
+In this section both publicly and commercially available spatial data sets are listed.
 It is mentioned if a data access fee is required.

-Note that existing spatial emission inventories at international or European level can be used as proxy data (or as such) to derive spatial emissions of a country.
-Existing spatial inventories are however not listed here, an overview of spatial inventories is provided in section 5.
+Note that existing spatial emission inventories at international or European level can be used as proxy data to derive spatial emissions of a country.
+Existing spatial inventories are however not listed here; an overview of spatial inventories is provided in section 5.